Cheap Ukuleles: A Buyer’s Guide

 I should point out that some of these toy ukes aren’t actually all that cheap because they have been plastered with images from popular children’s entertainment franchises.
 I can promise you this doesn’t make them any better, just more expensive.

-These are OK ukes for the money, but they’re still going to have some issues.
 The strings that come on these ukes are usually pretty bad and will have a very thin, plasticky quality.
 Many players (myself included) suggest restringing them with Aquilas, which have a great tone and can improve the sound of a inexpensive ukulele tremendously.

 Intonation is also frequently a problem.
 Without getting too technical, an instrument with poor intonation will deviate from the correct pitch as you move up the neck.
 In other words, your notes may sound sharp or flat if you’re playing on the higher frets (the frets closer to the soundhole).